 document?

 SNCF: If we start from scratch, it takes 1 month to create the architecture of the SSRS.
-The aim for the preliminary version is only operate in nominal mode of 2/3 test tracks (VDE (Germany), Betuwe/Utrecht-Amsterdam (Netherlands), French track).
+The aim for the preliminary version is only operate in nominal mode of 2 or 3 test tracks (VDE (Germany), Betuwe/Utrecht-Amsterdam (Netherlands), French track).

 Lloyds Register: About what are we talking?
 Functional architecture of the unit or the kernel?